Bakugan Battle Brawlers: Season 2: Battle Brawlers: New Vestroia

-While battling against the evil Vexos, the top Vestal brawlers, who follow the rules of their Prince.
-The Brawlers destroy each of the three Dimension Controllers that keep the Bakugan in their ball form, liberating New Vestroia.
-The Resistance splits up, but reassembles six months later when they learn that King Zenoheld of Vestal has attacked the Six Ancient Warriors in an attempt to steal the Attribute Energies.
-The Six Ancient Warriors engage in a 6-on-1 battle with Zenoheld, but are unable to defeat Zenoheld's Mechanical Bakugan, Farbros.
+While battling against the evil Vexos, Vestal's top brawlers, who also serve the Vestal royal family, the Resistance manage to destroy each of the three Dimension Controllers that keep the Bakugan in their ball form, liberating New Vestroia.
+The Brawlers return to Earth, with the rest of the resistance returning back home to Vestal.
+They reassemble six months later when they learn that King Zenoheld of Vestal attacked the Six Ancient Warriors in an attempt to steal their Attribute Energies.
+The Six Ancient Warriors engaged in a 6-on-1 battle with Zenoheld, but were unable to defeat Zenoheld's Mechanical Bakugan, Farbros.